-Homework will be sent out on Google Classroom on Monday (3:00 P.M) and needs to be completed by the following Monday (9:00 A.M).
-Some of this will be using SATs Companion, which is marked immediately by the system.
-If you find that your child is struggling, there are tuition videos to remind of processes and methods taught.
+Homework will be set in a variety of formats.
+Some will be set on SATS companion, which is marked immediately by the system or on Google Classroom on Monday (3:00 P.M) and needs to be completed by the following Monday (9:00 A.M).
+If you find that your child is struggling, there are tuition videos on SATs companion to remind them of the processes and methods taught.
 If your child wants to repeat homework, they can use the practise area of their account to do so.
 Unfortunately, any homework submitted late will not be marked.
 The children will be set a Maths and English task each week based upon concepts taught in class.
 Occasionally, they will also be set a topic-related assignment on Google Classroom.
 If there are problems accessing online homework at home, children are given opportunities to complete it during their breaktimes at school.

 Children will also be set weekly spellings on Google Classroom.
 They will be set 10 spellings pertinent to a spelling rule.
 They will be tested every Monday.
 Please encourage your child to practice their spellings daily.

 Please note that the Google Classroom is provided for the childrens’ use and should not be used as a messaging service for parents to contact teachers.
 If you have a query, please either email or telephone the school office.

 Children are expected to read at least 4 times a week at home and record it in their reading records.
 Every Monday, their reading records will be checked by their class teacher.
 Children who read more than 4 times a week will be put on the star.
 Children who do not read at least 4 times a week will be moved down to the cloud and miss 5 minutes of social time.
 As the children are at the top of the school, it is their responsibility to write in their reading records themselves.
 Taking the time to read with your children on a regular basis sends an important message: Reading is worthwhile.